 | Impact Level | Medium |

-Over decades, the program evolved significantly.
-Today, the Pritikin Program operates under a structured format delivered in a physician's office and runs 21–26 days.
-The program integrates three core components: a specific diet (10–15% of calories from fat, 15–20% from protein, and 65–75% from complex carbohydrates), supervised exercise, and behavioral counseling.
-An optional residential component is also available for participants who want a more immersive experience.
+The Pritikin Program itself is a 21-to-26-day structured intervention delivered in a physician's office.
+It combines a specific low-fat diet (10%-15% of calories from fat, 15%-20% from protein, 65%-75% from complex carbohydrates), supervised exercise, and counseling.
+An optional residential component is available but doesn't change the billing framework.

 |---|---|